civicmapper/csc-docs/_docs/common_tasks/datainfo.md

 *   Updated data will be shared to all municipalities by the QVCOG ArcGIS Organization Administrator via the QVCOG Group.
     -   See the _QVCOG ArcGIS Online Organization Structure_ page for a more detailed description of sharing.
-*   Municipalities will be notified via email that a new data set is available.
+*   Municipalities will be notified via e-mail that a new data set is available.

 **How to Navigate to the QVCOG Shared Data**